 Your MCAT score is one of the most important medical school requirements for Emory.
 As we’ve already mentioned before, they have a minimum MCAT score requirement of 500 overall, and 123 in each MCAT section.
 They screen all primary applications and only applicants who meet this minimum requirement (along with their other eligibility criteria) will receive a secondary application.
 They accept an MCAT score achieved within the last 4 years, and if you’ve taken the exam more than once, you must submit all your MCAT scores.
 They consider the latest one while screening your primary application and will look at all of your MCAT scores separately during the more detailed application review stage.

 Remember that the minimum MCAT score is just what you need to get a secondary application.
 Competitive applicants generally have much higher MCAT scores.
 Consider that the average accepted MCAT score for Emory medical school is 517.
 To achieve a good MCAT score, you’ll need to prepare months in advance, with an efficient MCAT study schedule that covers the required knowledge and skills for each of the MCAT sections.
 Make sure you complete plenty of practice tests in a mock-MCAT environment, as the format and length of the MCAT can often prove the most challenging factor for many students.
-If necessary, you can also get expert coaching by signing up for an MCAT tutor or MCAT prep course.
+If necessary, you can also get expert coaching by signing up for professional MCAT prep.
 Remember, it’s important to only sit for the exam when you feel fully prepared and capable of achieving a good score as retaking the MCAT involves numerous logistical and financial hassles, not to mention the stress and pressure of re-taking such a strenuous exam.
 Moreover, Emory does not accept applicants who have taken the MCAT more than 3 times.

 Check out our blog for more useful tips on how to study for the MCAT.